Marcia Videaux: 2018

 At the Central American and Caribbean Games, Videaux won gold medals with the Cuban team and in the individual all-around where she finished 1.700 ahead of silver-medalist Andrea Maldonado.
 Then in the event finals, she won another gold on the floor exercise and also won silver medals on the vault and the uneven bars.
 Then at the Pan American Championships, she won the silver medal on vault behind Jade Carey and placed fifth in the all-around, floor exercise, and team competition.
 She was not sent to the World Championships in Doha due to budget cuts by Cuba's National Sports and Recreation Institute.

 2019

 Videaux qualified for the vault final at the Doha World Cup in fifth place, but she withdrew due to a thigh injury.
 Then at the Pan American Games, she placed sixth with the Cuban team, tenth in the all-around, and seventh in the vault final.
 She qualified for an individual spot at the 2020 Olympic Games by finishing fifty-third in the all-around at the 2019 World Championships.

 2020-21

 Videaux did not compete in 2020 or prior to the postponed 2020 Olympic Games due to the COVID-19 pandemic in Cuba.

 Videaux represented Cuba at the 2020 Summer Olympics and decided to only compete on the vault in order to focus on qualifying for the vault final.
 However, she fell on her second vault during the qualification round and placed sixteenth, missing the event final.

+Personal life

+In 2023, Videaux emigrated from Cuba and moved to Miami, Florida.